 Era (Intermediate A), Ismail Qemali, (between Vaso Pasha and Sami Frasheri)

-A very popular place with locals and foreigners alike.
+A very popular place with locals and out of towners alike.
 I gave the Italian selection a miss and went instead for Liver Fergese, tender chunks of tasty liver in a sauce of tomato, onion, spicy pepper, ground maize, cheese and curd garnished with two sticks of cornbread and a hot chilli (A) served in a sizzling skillet, along with chips (B) and a huge ‘village’ salad of tomato, lettuce, cucumber (B) and delicious olives and spring onions (A).
-(The fruit and veg is generally organic here due to the farmers being too poor to afford pesticides!)
 The draught Birra Tirana is also excellent (A).
 My bill came to a paltry 1500 lek.
-On another occasion, I was also brought here to lunch on some delicious korca meatballs (A), baked ‘white’ cheese (A) and another Village salad.
+On another occasion, I was also taken here lunch on some delicious korca meatballs (A), baked ‘white’ cheese (A) and another Village salad.
 The decor is trad but nothing special.
 Service is good.

 Taverna Dajuka Paidhaqe (Intermediate B), down a dingy alley behind the Arber Hotel on Bardhok Biba (parallel to Zogu 1 Pare off Skanderberj Square ) You will see the signs down the side when you get to the hotel.